 Years of Experience

-For those with one to four years of experience, paychecks typically reach about $13.06.
-The largest slice of the Festival Foods workforce (32 percent) has been working for five to nine years and earns $11.96 per hour.
+Those with one to four years of experience at the company can expect to make $12.01 per hour on average.
+The largest fraction of Festival Foods people (32 percent) have been working for five to nine years and earn $11.96 per hour on average.

 Certifications and Degrees